Nikhil22/angular-truffle-starter-dapp/README.md

 3. `npm install`

 ### Part 2
 For the second part, be sure you're connected to an Ethereum client before running the commands below.
-If you're new, install [testrpc](https://github.com/ethereumjs/testrpc) to run a local blockchain RPC server.
-After that, simply run `testrpc` in a new tab.
+If you're new, install [ganache-cli](https://github.com/trufflesuite/ganache-cli) to run a local blockchain RPC server(`npm install -g ganache-cli`).
+After that, simply run `ganache-cli` in a new tab.

 And then in the original tab, run: